Australian Cruise Vacation Photos

 In January 2002 we (along with Ann's parents Eva & Harry) took a two-week cruise on Royal Caribbean's Legend of the Seas.
-The cruise started in Sydney and sailed south down the coast of Australia, with stops in Melbourne and Hobart, Tasmania.
+The cruise started in Sydney (fortunately we found some good flights to Australia) and sailed south down the coast of Australia, with stops in Melbourne and Hobart, Tasmania.
 After crossing the Tasman Sea to New Zealand, the ship sailed through the Fjordland National Park, and then up the east coast, with stops in Dunedin, Christchurch, Tauranga and finally Auckland.

 The weather was perfect everywhere we went.
-Sydney had been having terrible forest fires for weeks, but just days before we arrived a powerful rainstorm extinguished the fires, washed the skies clean, and departed.
+Sydney had been having terrible forest fires for weeks, but just days before we arrived a powerful rainstorm extinguished the fires, washed the skies clean, and then departed, leaving perfect sunny weather.
 At several ports-of-call, the locals told us they thought summer was never going to come, and thanked us for bringing the glorious weather with us!

 Sydney skyline view Sydney Harbour Bridge